1929 New Zealand cyclone

 The cyclone of 1929 (also known as the Great Leith flood of 1929) was an unnamed tropical cyclone that struck New Zealand in mid-March 1929 causing widespread flooding and destruction.

 Impact

 The cyclone brought high winds to the northeast of the country, causing extensive damage in the Bay of Plenty on 18 March, before bringing heavy rain to coastal Canterbury and Otago, causing Dunedin's worst-ever flood.

 Bay of Plenty

-Opotiki township suffered one of its most severe gales, with roofs blown off marae buildings and local businesses.
+Ōpōtiki township suffered one of its most severe gales, with roofs blown off marae buildings and local businesses.
 Maize crops were flattened, fruit trees were stripped, and many trees were blown over.

 Hawke's Bay

 A foal was killed by a flying sheet of iron at Tirohanga.

 Canterbury

 Heavy rain was recorded from Christchurch south, with 89 mm falling in Waimate in 24 hours on 19–20 March.
 There was extensive flooding near the mouth of the Waihao River and around Duntroon.
 Crops were inundated in several parts of the region, and the South Island Main Trunk Railway was washed out south of Glenavy.